kpsdev1/Rock-Paper-Scissors/README.md

 ## UX Design:

+### User Stories
+- As a user, I want to be able to figure out what the game is.
+- As a user, I want to be easily be able to understand how to play the game.
+- As a user, I want to know what  score the game is up too.
+- As a user, I want to be able to easily navigate through the game.
+- As a user, I want the score to be easily visible so I can clearly see who is winning.

 ### Wireframes
 Below are the wire frames fro the Rock, Paper, Scissors game for both destop and mobile devices.